billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 * The `Clear All` button erases all boxes.
 * `Shift-click` in a box to clear it.

-#### Show Source
+#### Resolve Site Conflicts

+Suppose you've made a set of green ROI boxes but you've now got forbidden sites right over a key activity hotspot.
+Can you fix that?
+Place a blue box on the hotspot to see which green box is associated with that hotspot, and which other locations on the probe would be affected if you edit that green box.

-* Ctrl-click to place a yellow box and see its associated sites.
+* Ctrl-click to place a blue box and see its associated sites.
-* The size and shape controls work on both green and yellow boxes.
+* The size and shape controls work on both green and blue boxes.
-* You can make several yellow boxes.
+* You can make several blue boxes.
 * Click-and-drag to resize them.
-* Placement is limited by other yellow objects, and by Rqd.
+* Placement is limited by other blue objects, and by Rqd.
 * Shift-click to erase them.

-Suppose you've made a set of green ROI boxes but you've now got forbidden sites right over a key activity hotspot.
-Can you fix that?
-Place a yellow box on the hotspot to see which green box is associated with that hotspot, and which other locations on the probe would be affected if you edit that green box.

 >*Tip: To lasso a hotspot, set Nrows small and ctrl-click in the center of the target hotspot.
 Then click-and-drag just inside the top/bottom of the lasso to cover neatly.*

+>*Note: Blue boxes only go away when you manually shift-click in them.
+Otherwise they stay put even if you load alternative IMRO files.*

 #### Boxes => file chans